Published by Harper Perennial Modern Classics, 2005

 Condition: About fine / very good +.
 First edition, later impression.
 Octavo.
 Deep lavender cloth over boards, pale lavender endpapers.
 296 pp. Small spot and the mere hint of sunning to top edge, else clean and about fine; dust jacket lightly rubbed at toe of spine, faded ink price near printed price on front turn-in, else very good or better.
 First American edition, seventh impression.
 Biographical note by Lois Ames, with eight previously unpublished drawings by Plath.
 Sylvia Plath's only published novel was published in 1963 in the UK under the pseudonym "Victoria Lucas," by William Heinemann, and eight years later under her own name in the U.S. It is the penetrating story of Esther Greenwood's breakdown as she descends into insanity.
 "The work reveals so much about the sources of Sylvia Plath's own tragedy that its publication must be considered a landmark in contemporary literature" -- from the publisher.

 Cloth.
 Condition: Very Good +.
 Dust Jacket Condition: Very Good.
 Sylvia Plath (illustrator).
-A very presentable copy of the 1971 stated 1st American edition.
-Solid and VG+ (very light offsetting to the endsheets, light cocking at the binding) in a crisp, price-clipped, VG dustjacket, with light, inconspicuous staining along the lower-edge of the inside of the jacket.
+A presentable copy of the 1971 stated 1st American edition.
+TIght and VG - to VG with mild staining to the panels and light rubbing along its spine.
+And in a crisp price-intact ($6.95) VG dust jacket with several small closed tears and very light chipping along the edges.
 Octavo, biographical notes by Lois Ames, drawings by Sylvia Plath herself.
 Famously published in London originally (in 1963) under the pseudonym "Victoria Lucas" and published in New York 8 years later.

 Published by Harper & Row, New York, 1971